Shame: A Social Emotion

 Limit Association with those Damaging to Self-Esteem

 Unfortunately, shame is not all in our head.
-The powerful emotion is often used as a manipulation tool.
-Parents, partners and coworkers often resort to a shame tactic to fulfill their needs and soothe their own pains.
-We cannot live a healthy life on a diet of self-image-destroying remarks.
-We need people in our lives, willing to gently hold our hand, as we regain a healthy sense of worth.
+The powerful emotion is often used as a manipulation tool, wielded by those who may not fully understand or acknowledge its damaging impact.
+Parents, partners, and coworkers often resort to a shame tactic to fulfill their needs and soothe their own pains, believing that belittling others somehow elevates their own sense of self.
+However, this cycle of shame can become deeply ingrained, manifesting in toxic relationships and a pervasive sense of unworthiness.
+We cannot live a healthy life on a diet of self-image-destroying remarks; such negativity not only chips away at our confidence but also influences our overall mental well-being.
+Thus, we need people in our lives who are willing to gently hold our hands, offer support, and nurture our spirits, as we work together to regain a healthy sense of worth, fostering an environment where love and respect triumph over shame.

 Sharing of Feelings